What is an Ansoff Matrix?

-The Ansoff matrix (sometimes referred to as Ansoff growth matrix) has its roots in a definition originally proposed in 1957 by Igor Ansoff.
+An Ansoff Matrix (sometimes referred to as Ansoff Growth Matrix or Ansoff's Matrix) has its roots in a paper written in 1957 by Igor Ansoff.
 In the paper he proposed that product marketing strategy was a joint work of four growth areas: market penetration, market development, product development, and diversification.
-When displayed visually, these four areas comprise the Ansoff growth matrix.
+When displayed visually, these four areas create the Ansoff Growth Matrix.

 How to Use an Ansoff Matrix